 New book reveals secrets of the stars –

+The Hollywood Diet and Fitness book.
 In the golden age of Hollywood glamour – before celebrities’ least flattering photos were routinely splashed across tabloid papers – the great stars of the silver screen were portrayed as goddesses – visions of flawlessness.

-The eating habits and daily fitness routines of the likes of Greta Garbo, Joan Crawford, Jean Harlow, Ava Gardner, Rita Hayworth, Grace Kelly, Marilyn Munroe helped set a beauty bar to a brand new height that the woman in the street found impossible to emulate.
+The eating habits and daily fitness routines of the likes of Greta Garbo, Joan Crawford, Jean Harlow, Ava Gardner, Rita Hayworth, Grace Kelly, Marilyn Monroe helped set a beauty bar to a brand new height that the woman in the street found impossible to emulate.

 Hollywood gave women the un-asked for gift of the ‘celebrity diet‘ and ordinary office girls scanned the magazines weekly for the beauty secrets of the stars.
 Some actresses had to put on weight like Ava Gardner. “ I have a diet that would put hips on a snake!”